Alf Ramsey: 1966 World Cup

 For the knockout stages, England's first opponents were Argentina.
 Ramsey decided to switch from 4–3–3 to 4–3–1–2.
 With Ball and Peters operating on the flanks, the midfield now boasted Nobby Stiles and Bobby Charlton in the centre, indeed Ramsey refused a demand from the FA that he drop Stiles, making it a resignation issue.
 After a violent quarter-final (where the Argentinian captain Antonio Rattín refused to leave the field after being sent off), England won 1–0 thanks to Hurst latching onto a cross from Martin Peters and heading home a goal.
-Ramsey came under fire when he stopped his players from the traditional swapping of shirts with the Argentinians in protest at their play and was then reported to have described Argentinian players as "animals"; "It seemed a pity so much Argentinian talent is wasted.
-Our best football will come against the right type of opposition—a team who come to play football, and not act as animals."
+Ramsey came under fire when he stopped his players from the traditional swapping of shirts with the Argentinians in protest at their play, and was then reported to have described Argentinian players as "animals"; "It seemed a pity so much Argentinian talent is wasted.
+Our best football will come against the right type of opposition — a team who come to play football, and not act as animals."
 Jimmy Greaves in his 2009 autobiography, Greavsie, claims that Ramsey had said "I've been a little disappointed that the behaviour of some players in this competition reminded me of animals".
 The belief that he had referred directly to the Argentinians as animals damaged Ramsey's reputation and made successive England teams unpopular abroad, particularly in South America.
-In the semi-final, England faced a fluent and skilful Portuguese side containing the tournament's top goal-scorer Eusébio.
+In the semi-final, England faced a fluent and skilful Portuguese side containing the tournament's top goalscorer Eusébio.
 However, England won a 2–1 victory in a memorable match which saw them concede their first goal of the competition from the penalty spot.